Buckwich/motionPause/gh-pages/index.md

 ## Getting Started

 1. **Installation:** Download the MotionPause APK from the [Releases](https://github.com/Buckwich/MotionPause/releases) section.
 2. **Contribute:** Fork the repository, make your enhancements, and submit a pull request to contribute to the project.
-In the different project folders you will find setup instructions for development

-### Project Structure

-- `gh-pages`: Contains the source code for the [MotionPause website](https://buckwich.github.io/MotionPause/)

 ## Community